homanchou/xr/book/build-your-own-webvr-site.md

 ## Adding Babylon.js

-At this point we not only have browser to browser two way communication, we also have the concept of isolated room communications as well as unique user ids assigned to each user session.
+At this point we not only have browser-to-browser two way communication, we also have the concept of isolated room communications as well as unique user ids assigned to each user session.
 It would now be a good milestone if we can add some frontend graphics.
-Let's add the Babylon.js library so that we can create a 3D scene.
-We'll draw a couple of objects in the scene just so we have some reference objects.
-Without some landmarks to look at, it's hard to tell if we're moving in space or not.
-Then we'll think of some useful messages to send to the `RoomChannel` whenever we're moving our scene camera.
-We should be able to see some representation of each client that has joined the room.
-For now we can just draw a simple box to represent another client/user.
-Then when we rotate or move ourselves using the mouse to click-and-drag or using the cursor keys, we should be able to see that movement from the other connected browser by seeing their box move around.

-Babylonjs releases packages for all its dependencies on npm.
-We'll be using the ES6 version of those packages (so we can use tree shaking) and those packages all begin with @babylon instead of just babylon.
+Babylon.js is written in Typescript, so it would be advantageous to also use typescript for all our frontend code to take advantage of typechecking.
+In this next section I'll be switching out javascript for typescript, changing out the default Phoenix Esbuild for node based esbuild, adding a custom build script for enable typechecking and code splitting, installing babylon npm packages then writing code to create a basic 3D scene.

 ### Install node

+In order to install esbuild and babylon packages with npm, we'll need node installed first.
 Skip ahead if you already have node on your machine.

-Install nvm (useful for when you're working on multiple projects with different versions of node):
+I'll be installing node through `nvm` (useful for when you're working on multiple projects with different versions of node):

 ```bash
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash